suzuki-0000/SKPhotoBrowser/README.md

 browser.displayToolbar = false                // all tool bar will be hidden browser.displayCounterLabel = false           // counter label will be hidden
 browser.displayBackAndForwardButton = false   // back / forward button will be hidden
+browser.displayAction = false   // action button will be hidden
 ```

 #### Photo Captions